winningproduct/learn-portal/content/6-optimize/09-web-optimization-plan.md

 ---

 ## Why
-An SEO strategy is essential to help generate organic, qualified leads to your website.
-By optimizing a web page around topics, then keywords within that topic, you can increase your expertise in the eyes of a search engine and rank well for long-tail keywords related to that topic.
+A web optimization plan helps to attact more customers to your website by optimizing web pages with keywords, meta descriptions and titles releavant to the web site content.
+That will help boost the website ranking on popular search engine and your customers can easily find your website.

 ## How
-Here are nine steps you can take to make sure all of your SEO bases are covered:
+Following steps can be taken to optimize your website for search engines.

 - Make a list of topics.
 - Make a list of long-tail keywords based on these topics.